 Surprising 10 Ancient Indian Inventions That Changed the World

-India is renowned not only for its culture, yoga, and spirituality, but also for many great inventions in science, mathematics, medicine, and technology.
-Thousands of years ago, Indian scholars and scientists created inventions whose impact is still visible throughout the world.
+India is renowned not only for its rich culture, yoga, and spirituality, but also for its remarkable contributions to science, mathematics, medicine, and technology.
+The story of 10 Ancient Indian Inventions reveals how thousands of years ago, Indian scholars and scientists developed groundbreaking ideas whose impact is still visible across the world today.
+From the invention of zero to the origins of Ayurveda, these innovations continue to shape modern life in surprising ways.

 Let’s explore 10 ancient Indian inventions that have played a major role in advancing human civilization.